Chart Color Schemes

 Gordon displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-The dwelling structure in Gordon, as per the latest Census, consisted of 69.3% houses and 30.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, the Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
-Home ownership in Gordon was at 27.8%, with mortgaged dwellings at 52.2% and rented dwellings at 20.0%.
-The median monthly mortgage repayment in the area was $1,950, lower than the Australian Capital Territory average of $2,000.
-The median weekly rent figure in Gordon was recorded at $420, compared to the Australian Capital Territory's $425.
+Dwelling structure in Gordon, as evaluated at the latest Census, comprised 69.3% houses and 30.8% other dwellings.
+In comparison, Australian Capital Territory had 79.6% houses and 20.4% other dwellings.
+Home ownership in Gordon was 27.8%, with mortgaged dwellings at 52.2% and rented dwellings at 20.0%.
+The median monthly mortgage repayment in Gordon was $1,950, below the Australian Capital Territory average of $2,000.
+Median weekly rent in Gordon was $420, compared to Australian Capital Territory's $425.
 Nationally, Gordon's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing